sidharthv96/blog/content/posts/payment.md

 If your income is Less than 50L, there is a Section 44ADA to save tax on 50% of the amount.

-Check out this [ Comprehensive Guide on Tax for Freelancers ](https://www.thegalacticadvisors.com/post/comprehensive-guide-on-tax-for-freelancers), written by people who know this much better that I do.
+Check out this [ Comprehensive Guide on Tax for Freelancers ](https://www.thegalacticadvisors.com/post/comprehensive-guide-on-tax-for-freelancers), written by people who know this much better than I do.

 ## TDS